 It is possible to customize the Internet button area, which is placed just beneath the display.
+The generic function of the same button is the "activity menu".

 The circular background form around the navigation key is designed to complement the circular form of the camera on the camera front.